 It is this sort of a-ha moment that I hope my students find.
 I approach each student question as having multiple ways to get to the answer and, as a former college math major, I also try to get at cultural and linguistic problems from unexpected angles, like through the scientific method or pythagorean theorem.
 I reject the idea that some people can only do math and science while others only excel in English or History.
 I try to help students find strengths in one aspect of their lives to lead them to strengths and confidences in other, more unexpected subjects.

-Villanova University - Bachelors, History; Classics
+Undergraduate Degree: Villanova University - Bachelors, History; Classics

-University of Wisconsin-Madison - PhD, Art History
+Graduate Degree: University of Wisconsin-Madison - PHD, Art History

 What is your teaching philosophy?